hyundai-robotics/doc-hi6-open-api/4-control/1-get/2-ucss-ucs_nos.md

 ##### Description

 - `GET` : Obtains a list of user coordinate systems currently in use.
-- Prints a list of user coordinate systems registered through `system > 2: Control parameter > 6: Coordinate registration`.
+- Prints a list of user coordinate systems registered through `[F2: system] - 2: Control parameter - 6: Coordinate registration`.

 ##### path-parameter